nimble-dev/nimbleHMC/joss/paper/paper.md

 executable MCMC algorithm, `nimble` has the intermediate stage of MCMC configuration.
-At configuration time, users may select any valid assignment of samplers to each unobserved model dimension, mixing and matching between those samplers provided with `nimble`.
-The base `nimble` package provides a variety of non-derivative-based samplers, including random walk Metropolis-Hastings [@robert1999metropolis], slice sampling [@neal2003slice], conjugate samplers [@george1993conjugate], and many others.
-After configuration is finished, an MCMC algorithm is generated according to the sampler assignments therein, and executed to generate a sequence of samples.
+At configuration time, users may select any valid assignment of samplers to each unobserved model dimension, selecting among the suite of samplers provided with `nimble`.
+The base `nimble` package provides a variety of non-derivative-based sampling options, including random walk Metropolis-Hastings sampling [@robert1999metropolis], slice sampling [@neal2003slice], elliptical slice sampling [@murray2010elliptical], automated factor slice sampling [@tibbits2014automated], conjugate sampling [@george1993conjugate], and many others.
+After sampler configuration is complete, an MCMC algorithm is generated according to the specified sampler assignments, and executed to generate a sequence of posterior samples.

 The `nimbleHMC` package provides an implementation of HMC sampling which is compatible for use within `nimble`.
 Specifically, `nimbleHMC`